The curve cone of almost complex 4-manifolds: Introduction

 We give a careful analysis of the curve cone for all possible tamed almost complex structures on $\mathbb CP^2\#2\overline{ \mathbb CP^2}$ in Section $3$.
 In particular, we show that there are at least two embedded $-1$ rational curves for any tamed almost complex structures (Theorem \ref{cp2+2}).
 This should be compared to other results on the existence of embedded $-1$ rational curves.
 As a corollary of Theorem \ref{coneintro}, we give a proof of the fact that any tamed $J$ on a non-minimal symplectic $4$-manifold which is not diffeomorphic to a $S^2$ bundle contains at least one smooth $-1$ rational curve.
 In fact, it appears as a component of a $\mathbb Q$-variety representing an exceptional sphere class (Corollary \ref{-1}).
 On the other hand, based on an argument communicated to the author by Dusa McDuff, we show that if $M$ is not diffeomorphic to one point blow up of $S^2$ bundles, then there exists a tamed $J$ such that all $-1$ rational curves are disjoint and any possible numbers of such $-1$ rational curves could be realized (Theorem \ref{disjoint-1}).

 Let $h_J^+(M)=\dim H_J^+(M)$.
 Then by the light cone lemma, when $h_J^+(M)=b^-(M)+1$ and $b^-(M)>1$, the boundary hyperplanes of the dual of the curve cone are determined by $J$-holomorphic curves with negative self-intersection, {\it i.e.} negative curves (see Lemma \ref{negbdy}).
-The equality $h_J^+(M)=b^-(M)+1$ holds for any complex structure $J$ or manifolds with $b^+(M)=1$.
+The equality $h_J^+(M)=b^-(M)+1$ holds for any complex structure $J$ on manifolds with $b^+(M)=1$.
 Hence to determine various cones, {\it e.g.} the curve cone and the almost K\"ahler cone, for $\mathbb CP^2\#k\overline{ \mathbb CP^2}$ when $k\le 9$, we are reduced to determine all possible negative curves.
 The classification is done in Section $4$.
 Especially, all negative curves (resp. non-positive curves) on $\mathbb CP^2\#k\overline{ \mathbb CP^2}$ with $k\le 9$ (resp. $k<9$) are rational curves.
 A complete list of the classes of all such rational curves are obtained in Propositions \ref{a<0}, \ref{a>0}, \ref{a>0'}.
 Moreover, we have the following more precise statement about negative curve configurations.

-\begin{theorem} For rational $4$-manifolds $\mathbb CP^2\# k\overline{\mathbb CP^2}$ with $k<8$, the set of all the possible configurations of negative self-intersection curves for tamed almost complex structures are the same as the set for complex structures. \end{theorem}
+\begin{theorem} For rational $4$-manifolds $\mathbb CP^2\# k\overline{\mathbb CP^2}$ with $k<6$ or $S^2\times S^2$, the set of all the possible configurations of negative self-intersection curves for tamed almost complex structures are the same as the set for complex structures. \end{theorem}

 Namely, given a tamed almost complex structures, we could find a complex structure (on the same manifold) such that their configurations of negative curves are the same.
-Here by a configuration of negative curves, we mean the set of homology classes and multiplicities of each intersection point.
+Here by a configuration of negative curves, we mean the set of homology classes and information on the multiplicities of each intersection point.
+See section 4 for a precise definition.

 This is also true for minimal ruled surfaces.
 However, as observed in \cite{CP}, this is not true for a non-minimal ruled surface, {\it e.g.} $(T^2\times S^2)\# \overline{\mathbb CP^2}$.
 A generic almost complex structure will have only two negative curves $E$ and $F-E$ where $F$ is class of $S^2$ and $E$ is the class of exceptional curve, while there is no complex structure on it having exactly those two negative curves.
 The paper \cite{CP} also gives such an example which is a minimal surface of general type.
 Currently, no such simply connected examples are known.
 On $\mathbb CP^2\# k\overline{\mathbb CP^2}$ with $k\ge 9$, it is related to the Nagata conjecture.